DataDog/documentation/content/en/synthetics/troubleshooting/_index.md

 This could uncover a resource exhaustion issue on your private locations workers.
 Make sure your private location containers are provisioned with [sufficient CPU resources][13].

-### I'm seeing `TIMEOUT` errors on API tests executed from my private location
+### `TIMEOUT` errors appear in API tests executed from my private location

 This might mean your private location is unable to reach the endpoint your API test is set to run on.
 Confirm that the private location is installed in the same network as the endpoint you are willing to test.
 You can also try to run your test on different endpoints to see if you get the same `TIMEOUT` error or not.

 {{< img src="synthetics/timeout.png" alt="API test on private location timing out" style="width:70%;" >}}

-### I’m seeing `invalid mount config for type "bind": source path must be a directory` when attempting to run a private location
+### The `invalid mount config for type "bind": source path must be a directory` error appears when attempting to run a private location

 This occurs when you attempt to mount a single file in a Windows-based container, which is not supported.
 For more information, see the [Docker mount volume documentation][14].
 Ensure that the source of the bind mount is a local directory.